openfaas/docs/docs/openfaas-pro/sso.md

 ### Gain access via the CLI for CI (non-interactive / machine-usage)

 Non-inactive or machine-usage is where you need to access the gateway and you cannot follow a web-browser to authenticate.
-Here, you need to create a special application in your IDP.
+Here, you need to create a special application in your IdP.
 It will usually be called a "Machine Application" and has a `client_id` and `client_secret`, these are comparable to a username and password.

 You will need to use the [client credentials flow](https://oauth.net/2/grant-types/client-credentials/).